Carreau/phd-dissertation/parts/part1.rst

 potential that traps particles similar to a tweezer.
 Usually the trapping in parallel to the direction of the laser is only about half as strong if compared to the trapping in the lateral direction.

-..
-It should be noted that if trapped particles are hold strongly near the laser
-.. focus, this does prevent the laser from exerting force on surrounding
-.. particles, usually slowly attracting floating object passing in the converging
-.. beam of light toward the plane of observation.
-The light also having a non
-.. negligible radiation  pressure, object in the second half cone of diverging
-.. light beyond the observation plane are often repel away from the trap.

 .. _setup:
 .. figure:: /figs/ot1.png